sharanchoksi/Football-Team-Analysis/README.md

 # Football-Team-Analysis
-Compares Premier League Football Teams on basis of various parameters
+Compares Premier League Football Teams on basis of various parameters, using data scraped from the web.